-Phosphorous is the second-most abundant inorganic element in the human body.
+Second only to calcium, phosphorous is the second-most abundant, inorganic element in the human body.

 - keep your bones strong and healthy,